More about: Prague Jewish Quarter Tours

 - High Synagogue: This name is due to its Renaissance style, which tends towards the top and is therefore the only one with two floors.
 It was for a time part of the town hall of the Jewish quarter.

 Apart from these synagogues included in the tour, the one known as the old-new synagogue can also be visited.
-This is the oldest active synagogue in Europe and, according to legend, the home of the Prague Golem.
+This is the oldest active synagogue in Europe and, according to legend, the home of the Golem of Prague.

 Brief history of Prague's Jewish Quarter

-The origin of Prague's Jewish quarter dates back to the 10th century when the first Jews arrived.
-Shortly after their settlement, the first crusade of the Catholic Church took place, which resulted in the marginalization of non-believers.
+The origin of the Jewish quarter of Prague dates back to the 10th century when the first Jews arrived.
+Shortly after their settlement, the first crusade of the Catholic Church took place, which resulted in the marginalization of non-believing peoples.
 The Jewish population was forced to settle in what was known as the old quarter, which became the Jewish quarter.
-They were forbidden to travel and move outside the old quarter, so the Jews were forced to establish their own rules within that part of Prague.
+They were forbidden to travel and move outside this quarter so the Jews were forced to establish their own rules within that part of Prague.

 It was the beginning of a more open era in which Jews began to be allowed to move to other neighborhoods and worked for a more tolerant environment with religious beliefs.
-Only the most orthodox and those with the least resources remained in the neighborhood, which meant the beginning of the end of the Jewish quarter as it was known.
-It was not the end of the repression since in the Second World War they were victims of the Holocaust and many Jews from Prague were taken to concentration camps such as Terezín, which can be visited from the Czech capital.
+Only the most orthodox and those with the least resources remained in the neighborhood, which marked the beginning of the end of the Jewish quarter as it was known.
+It was not the end of the repression since in the Second World War were victims of the Holocaust and many Prague Jews were taken to concentration camps such as Terezín, which can be visited from the Czech capital.

-What today is known as the Jewish quarter are the synagogues that are preserved and are part of the Jewish museum and the famous Jewish cemetery.
+What is known today as the Jewish quarter are the synagogues that remain and are part of the Jewish museum as well as the famous Jewish cemetery.

-How long are the guided tours of the Prague Jewish Quarter?
+How long are the guided tours of the Jewish Quarter in Prague?

 The duration of these tours is 2 and a half to 3 hours.
 This is more than enough time to see all the interesting points of the quarter in detail.
-More or less you will spend 20 minutes in each of the synagogues of the itinerary and an extra half hour to visit the Jewish cemetery.
+You will spend about 20 minutes at each of the synagogues on the itinerary and an extra half hour to visit the Jewish cemetery.

-Schedules of tours and monuments in the Jewish Quarter
+Schedules of the tours and monuments of the Jewish Quarter

 As the tour lasts about 3 hours, you will have plenty of time in the afternoon to continue exploring Prague.
 Please note that on Saturdays, or Sabbath, they are closed as it is the holy day of Judaism.
 On Jewish holidays they are also closed.